NVIDIA/ais-etl/transformers/face_detection/README.md

 # Set FORMAT and ARG_TYPE environment variables
 export FORMAT="jpeg"
-export ARG_TYPE="" # Or use 'fqn' for local reading
+export ARG_TYPE="" # Or use 'fqn' for local reading export FILE_FORMAT="" # or use "tar", if using webdataset format

 # Define communication type
 export COMMUNICATION_TYPE="hpush://"